Jerry Prem Raj

 Captain Jerry Prem Raj, VrC, was a commissioned officer in the Indian Army during the Kargil War.
 He was a Forward Observation Officer at Point 4875.
 During battle, he sustained grievous injuries but showing undaunted courage, continued to direct artillery fire against enemy positions.
 He succumbed to his injuries later the same day.
 Because of his effort in the battle, he was declared a war hero.
 His body was cremated in his native city,Thiruvananthapuram.
 He was awarded the Vir Chakra, the third highest wartime gallantry award, posthumously.

 Personal life and career

 Captain Jerry Prem Raj was born in Venganoor, near Kovalam in Thiruvananthapuram district of Kerala state in India.
 His father Retna Raj worked in the Department of Technical Education, Kerala and his mother Chella Thayee worked in the Health Department of the Government of Kerala.
 His brother is Rejinald Pavithran, a retired officer of the Indian Air force.
 Captain Jerry Premraj married Praseena in April 1999.

 Captain Jerry Prem Raj was commissioned into the 158 Medium Regiment (SP) on 5 September 1997 from Officers Training Academy, Chennai.
-He was a sincere and upright officer with an eye for detail and a pleasant disposition.